Estimated Reading Time: 8 Minutes

 On the flip side, the four words “I don’t like you” can be hard words to hear.

 Izaak’s first time saying those four words was upsetting to say the least.
 But now I am a much more seasoned parent.
-I know that Izaak doesn’t hate me, he just has a hard time expressing himself.
+I always am parenting with love and logic, so although those words hurt me, I know that Izaak doesn’t hate me (he just has a hard time expressing himself).

 A few days ago Izaak wasn’t cleaning up the huge mess he deliberately made in a matter of minutes.
 (No one can throw all of belongings in piles on the floor in a matter of minutes on ACCIDENT.)
 I took away one of his toys, and (no surprise here) Izaak told me that he didn’t like me.
 I’ve heard this phrase from him often, however it doesn’t really bother me anymore.
 In fact, I find that four letter phrase words somewhat satisfying when they are coming from my four year old.